The Greenhouse by Pine

 2. Your debt-to-income ratio

 Typically to qualify for a mortgage, your DTI ratio should be capped around maximum 44%.
-Though this is subject to be adjusted depending on your lender, it’s important to make sure that no matter the mortgage you receive, you are not living beyond your means.
+Though this is subject to be adjusted depending on your lender, it’s important to ensure that you are not living beyond your means no matter the mortgage you receive.

 3. Work history